Skip to main content

 In the 24/7 news cycle, scandals are like fireworks—they dazzle, they burn out.
 Newer controversies, like the 2G spectrum or the Nirav Modi fraud, took centre stage, relegating Bofors to history books.

-Political Amnesia
+Political amnesia

 As governments changed, so did priorities.
 Successive regimes failed to pursue the case with vigour, allowing it to languish in the annals of unpunished crimes.

 Indians, fatigued by a litany of scandals, grew apathetic.
-While initial outrage was intense, it rarely translated into sustained demand for reforms.
+While initial outrage was intense, it rarely translated into demand for reforms.

-What Happened to Ottavio Quattrocchi?
+What happened to Ottavio Quattrocchi?

 The long arm of justice never caught Ottavio Quattrocchi.
 His story is one of evasion, political intrigue, and systemic failure.

-Extradition Drama
+Extradition drama

 • Malaysia (2003): Quattrocchi was arrested, but Indian authorities failed to secure his extradition.